 Council has not elected to apply any pronouncements before their operative date in these financial statements.
+Notes to the Financial Statements for the year ended 30 June 2019

 Note 1.
 Basis of preparation (continued)

 AASB 16 Leases

 AASB 16 will result (for YE 19/20 and beyond) in almost all operating leases being recognised on the balance sheet by Council (alongside existing finance leases) with the distinction between operating and finance leases removed.